You better believe it: non-prescription pain relief dangers are REAL.

 Read before you swallow.
 Consumer research has found that 1 in 3 Americans never bothers to read the label instructions on over-the-counter drugs.
 Even if you do, those instructions may not tell you everything you need to know.
 So always refer to the detailed information sheet folded inside the box.
 And check with your healthcare provider before using any medication.

 Never self-prescribe.
 If your individual pain tolerance is low, you may feel you need a higher than recommended dosage.
-If you suffer with a severe pain condition, then the recommended dose may not give you all the relief you want.
-The point is, our wish to stop the pain sometimes pushes us to take more than we should, more often than we should.
+If you suffer with a severe pain condition, then the recommended dose may not give you all the relief you need.
+The point is, your wish to stop the pain can easily tempt you to take more than you should, more often than you should.
+Don’t fall into that trap.
 Never use a higher than recommended dosage.
 And never take the medication more often than recommended.

 Don’t combine NSAIDs with alcohol.
 Alcohol can cause stomach and intestinal irritation.
 So can aspirin.
 Put them to together and you double your risk for ulcers and gastrointestinal bleeding.
 Research also suggests that if you consume three or more alcoholic drinks per day while using acetaminophen, you’re at increased risk for severe liver damage.